horizontalsystems/horizontalsystems.github.io/index.md

 4. dev team creates financial dApps for mainstream users
 5. the dApps are free but come with premium in-app features
 6. regular app users pay with crypto to unlock those features
-7. all such payments are collected and stored in independent smart contract.
+7. all such payments are collected and stored in independent smart contract
-8. investors initiate dividends to distribute dividends
+8. investors initiate distribution of dividends

 The above company structure, workflow and governance rules are clearly defined in our open-source [DAICO Smart Contracts](https://github.com/horizontalsystems/daico-smart-contracts) library.
 That library shows the actual implementation of the DAO.